GENIE: Toward Reproducible and Standardized Human Evaluation for Text Generation: Related Work

-We survey relevant approaches for automatic metric and human-in-loop evaluation of text generation.
-See \citep{celikyilmaz2020evaluation} for an in depth discussion.
+We survey relevant work on automatic and human-in-loop evaluation of text generation.
+See \citet{welty2019metrology,van2019best,celikyilmaz2020evaluation} for further in-depth discussion.

-\paragraph{(Semi-)automatic metrics} Many researchers have proposed automated metrics for text generation tasks, such as BLEU~\cite{Papineni2001BleuAM} and METEOR \cite{banerjee2005meteor}.
-These metrics initially correlated well with human judgments \cite{Papineni2001BleuAM, Doddington2002, Coughlin2003} for concurrent models; though, the correspondence breaks down as they become targets for optimization~\cite{callison-burch-etal-2006-evaluating,sun-etal-2019-compare} or as models become increasingly powerful~\cite{ma-etal-2019-results, Edunov2020OnTE}.
-Several more recent approaches aim to learn automated metrics for text generation tasks, including for image description~\citep{vedantam2015cider}, paraphrase detection~\citep{zhang2019bertscore,sellam2020bleurt}, and abstractive question answering~\cite{chen-etal-2020-mocha}.
-We integrate some of these metrics into \genie{} to track their correlation with human evaluation.
+\paragraph{(Semi-)automatic Metrics} Many researchers have proposed automated metrics for text generation tasks, such as BLEU~\cite{Papineni2001BleuAM} and METEOR \cite{banerjee2005meteor}.
+These metrics initially correlated well with human judgments for contemporary models \cite{Papineni2001BleuAM, Doddington2002, Coughlin2003}, though the correspondence breaks down as they become targets for optimization~\cite{callison-burch-etal-2006-evaluating,sun-etal-2019-compare} or as models become increasingly powerful~\cite{ma-etal-2019-results, Edunov2020OnTE}.
+Several more recent approaches aim to learn automated metrics for text generation tasks, including for image description~\citep{vedantam2015cider}, paraphrasing~\citep{sellam2020bleurt}, and abstractive question answering~\cite{chen-etal-2020-mocha}.
+Such progress in automatic metrics is incorporated into recent leaderboards \cite{billboard}.
+We integrate some of these metrics into our proposed system to track their correlation with human evaluation.